ocaml/ocaml.org/data/news/ocamlorg/ocamlorg-2024-05.md

 - PR: Cookbook getenv [ocaml/ocaml.org#2407](https://github.com/ocaml/ocaml.org/pull/2407)
 - PR: Cookbook shell [ocaml/ocaml.org#2408](https://github.com/ocaml/ocaml.org/pull/2408)
 - PR: Cookbook geodesic [ocaml/ocaml.org#2409](https://github.com/ocaml/ocaml.org/pull/2409)
-- PR: Add cookbooks for JSON serialization and deserialization [ocaml/ocaml.org#2415](https://github.com/ocaml/ocaml.org/pull/2415) by [@gpopides](https://github.com/gpopides)
+- PR: Add cookbooks for JSON serialisation and deserialisation [ocaml/ocaml.org#2415](https://github.com/ocaml/ocaml.org/pull/2415) by [@gpopides](https://github.com/gpopides)
 - PR: Cookbook Encode and Decode Bytestrings from Hex-Strings [ocaml/ocaml.org#2445](https://github.com/ocaml/ocaml.org/pull/2445) by [@ggsmith842](https://github.com/ggsmith842)

 ## Community & Marketing Pages Rework

-This month, we made some progress towards adding videos from the OCaml community (e.g. from YouTube and watch.ocaml.org) to the OCaml Planet.
+This month, we made some progress towards adding videos from the OCaml community (e.g., from YouTube and watch.ocaml.org) to the OCaml Planet.

-Since the size of the OCaml Planet RSS feed grew so large that automation tools (dlvr.it) could no longer process it, we reduced the timeframe for posts to show up in the RSS feed to the last 90 days.
+Since the size of the OCaml Planet RSS feed grew so large that automation tools (`dlvr.it`) could no longer process it, we reduced the timeframe for posts to show up in the RSS feed to the last 90 days.

 Contributor [@ishar19](https://github.com/ishar19) opened a pull request to add an RSS feed for the Community/Events page.
 This will allow posting new events to various social media automatically and allow you to subscribe to the Events RSS feed with a RSS reader of your choice.